FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Introduction

-Volumetric scattering is characterized by the accumulation of small deflection angles as a ray traverses a volume filling medium.
-Much of the FRB scattering literature presumes that FRB scattering in the circumgalactic medium will be volumetric \citep{ocker2022radio, Shin2025scattering, ocker2025microphysics}.
-However, refractive scattering due to spatially and/or temporally intermittent structures may also arise \citep{jow2024refractive, masribas2025refractive}.
-Observations of pulsar scintillation have shown that intermittent scattering, not volumetric scattering, can dominate pulsar scattering angles for at least a few sight-lines in the Milky Way ISM~\citep{brisken2010hundred, HRZhu2023, YHChen2025}.
-While the origin of FRB scattering has yet to be definitively localized along the line of sight to the CGM, it is plausible that a similar scenario may be relevant in the CGM.
+For instance, observations of pulsar scintillation show that intermittent structures dominate for at least a few Galactic sight-lines~\citep{brisken2010hundred, HRZhu2023, YHChen2025} and possibly in one FRB~\citep{kader2025detection}.
 Moreover, the framework for volumetric radio scattering in a turbulent medium commonly employed in the FRB literature assumes the electron density fluctuations are fully described by two-point Gaussian statistics (i.e. a power spectrum) between the inner- and outer-scale of the turbulence.
 This has, however, been challenged by modern understandings of turbulence, where intermittent structures and higher-order statistics play an important role \citep{Hopkins2013, Squire2017MNRASintermittency, Beattie2022}.
-Therefore, we are motivated to make predictions for the TDF of intermittent refractive scattering in addition to volumetric scattering.
-As we will argue, the TDF of intermittent refractive scattering will likely be dominated by highly elongated structures with large aspect ratios so that the statistics of the scattering timescale will depend on the random inclination angles of these structures relative to the line of sight, which we assume are random.
+Similarly, cosmic ray observations hint that intermittent, coherent structures in the ISM may be predominantly responsible for the scattering of low-energy (MeV - TeV) cosmic rays \citep{Butsky2024}; they may also play a role in resonant scattering of GeV cosmic rays~\citep{kempski2025unified}.